-- In the Python Interpreters page of the Settings dialog, select the desired Python interpreter or virtual environment.
+- In the Project Interpreter page of the project settings, select the desired Python interpreter or virtual environment.

 - In the Available Packages dialog box that opens, select the desired package from the list.